 Don’t drink a lot of fluid or eat a large meal before you get there

+There is no restroom in Housing Works Buy The Bag thrift.
 If you don’t want to miss out, you’d mind your liquid intake and eat a very light snack before you get there.
 The doors open at 11 am ($5 to get in at 11 am instead of 12 pm), go until 1:30 pm then there is a 30-minute break.
 That’s the time to use the restroom or get another light snack.
-There is no restroom in this warehouse thrift.

 Leggings/Sweats, Tank Top & A Satchel/Crossbody bag is a must